Alan258IMP/FacebookPro_AICore/README.md

 Alternatively, we can use transfer learning to fine-tune an existing image classification model [ResNet-50](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html).
 We only need to replace the final layer so that the model returns 13 output features.

 The model is then trained with our image dataset, where 70% of the images are used for training, 15% for validation and 15% for final testing.
 I used Tensorboard to visualize the loss functions for each run.

-In progress...
+Below are the loss functions for the training set and the validation set over 25 epochs.

+Images

+The final accuracy of the model is 48.7%.
+This is in the context of using 128x128 (px) sized images because of hardware limitations.

 ## Notes

 1. If you have a Nvidia GPU on your device, I highly recommend installing [CUDA](https://developer.nvidia.com/cuda-downloads) to get your GPU working on the training of the vision model and speed the learning process up.
 See [Pytorch website](https://pytorch.org/get-started/locally/) for a full guide.
-Once CUDA is installed try out `train_GPU.py`.

 2. A possible extension to the project is to create a text comprehension model and integrate it with the vision model in order to further improve the accuracy of the model.